 - Processing anger and anxiety requires a much different approach than you might think.
 It is a learned skill.

 - Expressive writing has been shown to decrease viral load and improve immune function.

 - Mindfulness and meditation are known to diminish your stress hormones.

 - Don’t discuss your pain with anyone.
 No complaining, gossiping, giving unasked-for advice, or criticism.
 All of these activities elevate, not lower your stress hormones.

 - Limit your watching of the news to 30 minutes or less per day and never at bedtime.

 - Play–connecting with family and friends has a profound healing effect through optimizing your body's chemistry to oxytocin (love drug), growth hormone, dopamine (rewards), GABA (anti-anxiety), and serotonin.
 One possibility is having virtual gatherings of friends and family.
 We have attended several "cocktail parties" and hosted a "family brunch" over the Internet.

 It is critical for all of us to safely create this herd immunity quickly, and more importantly, get people back into circulation to participate in society.
 The fallout from the social disruption promises to be possibly more severe than that of the virus.
-This virus will be with us for a while but with clear thinking and action we can minimize the societal disruption without undue risk.
+This virus will be with us for a while but with clear thinking and action, we can minimize the societal disruption without undue risk.

-This is an image to put in your mind not for only dealing with this pandemic, but also creating a model for your life.
-Recovery is possible, when proper actions are taken.
+This is an image to put in your mind not only for dealing with this pandemic but also creating a model for your life.
+Recovery is possible when proper actions are taken.
 You are in charge of your own destiny.

 1. Porges, Stephen, The Polyvagal Theory.
 Norton and Co.
 New York, NY, 2011.